 To tackle climate change, we’re focused on scaling renewable energy across our value chain as well as investing in lower-carbon materials and building resilience to climate uncertainty by reducing costs, innovating new operating models, and strengthening our supply chain.

 In 2015, Nike joined RE100, a coalition of businesses that have pledged to source 100% renewable energy in their operations.
 As a Fortune 100 company, we have an opportunity to drive increased renewable energy production and access, globally.

-A comprehensive focus on energy management and carbon emissions reduction, including scaling renewable energy, has been a priority for Nike and its factory partners for more than a decade.
+For more than a decade, we’ve had comprehensive focus on energy management and reducing carbon emissions.
 Nike works with suppliers to identify, design and execute strategies for unlocking competitive renewable energy opportunities in strategic manufacturing markets globally.

 A top renewable energy priority for Nike has been accelerating the adoption of on-site rooftop solar photovoltaic (PV) projects by supply partners.
 The technology for rooftop solar PV is both proven and widely available with fewer policy hurdles to overcome for implementation